Pherpher089/Nomad/ChangLog.md

 # 12/28/23
 - Bumped version
 - fixed bug with saddle station
-- fixed issue picking up arrow and everything breaking.
+- fixed issue picking up arrow and everything breaking
+- Added Title and company logo to splash screens
 -
 ### ctutor - 0.1.10a
 # 12/27/23